hashicorp/nomad/website/source/docs/drivers/docker.html.md

   Docker daemon for this to work.

 * `docker.caps.whitelist`: A list of allowed Linux capabilities.
-Defaults to `"CHOWN,DAC_OVERRIDE,FSETID,FOWNER,MKNOD,NET_RAW,SETGID,SETUID,SETFCAP,SETPCAP,NET_BIND_SERVICE,SYS_CHROOT,KILL,AUDIT_WRITE"`, which is the list of capabilities allowed by docker by default, as [defined here](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).
+Defaults to `"CHOWN,DAC_OVERRIDE,FSETID,FOWNER,MKNOD,NET_RAW,SETGID,SETUID,SETFCAP, SETPCAP,NET_BIND_SERVICE,SYS_CHROOT,KILL,AUDIT_WRITE"`, which is the list of  capabilities allowed by docker by default, as
+  [defined here](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).
   Allows the operator to control which capabilities can be obtained by tasks using `cap_add` and `cap_drop` options.
 Supports the value `"ALL"` as a